britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 # Composing Your First Data Visualization
-In the [Getting Started Guide][gettingStartedGuide], we saw how to set up a responsive Bar chart using Britecharts.
+In the [Getting Started Guide][gettingStarted], we saw how to set up a responsive Bar chart using Britecharts.
 This tutorial was easy to follow; however, most of the times our real-world requirements include other components to help communicate our data.

 In this tutorial, we will create a complex data visualization.
 You will learn how to draw a line chart with a tooltip, how to add a legend and a data filtering tool using a brush chart.